 - Strengthened immune system

 Stressed people are more susceptible to disease and have a more susceptible immune system.
-The positive feelings and more optimistic attitude of life achieved through regular meditation activate the left brain, which is associated with a strengthened immune system.
+The positive feelings and a more optimistic attitude of life achieved through regular meditation activate the left brain, which is associated with a strengthened immune system.
 Often meditation is therefore used in cancer patients and as an adjunctive measure in chemotherapy.

 - Cholesterol level drops